cloud-gov/cg-site/_docs/ops/setting-up-a-local-development-environment.md

   - `brew install cf-cli`
   - `brew install cloudfoundry/tap/bosh-cli`
   - `brew install openssl`
-- An existing cloud.gov teammate will [make your cloud.gov admin account]({{ site.baseurl }}/docs/ops/managing-users/#creating-admins)
+- An existing Cloud.gov teammate will [make your Cloud.gov admin account]({{ site.baseurl }}/docs/ops/managing-users/#creating-admins)
   - They will use the `create-cf-admin` script from `cg-scripts` with your GSA email address
-- Verify cloud.gov account setup and CloudFoundry installation via the CLI
+- Verify Cloud.gov account setup and CloudFoundry installation via the CLI
-  - `cf login -a api.fr.cloud.gov --sso`
+  - `cf login -a api.fr.Cloud.gov --sso`
   - `cf orgs`
-    - As a cloud.gov team member, you should have a very giant list of organizations
+    - As a Cloud.gov team member, you should have a very giant list of organizations
     - If you have none or one (e.g. sandbox) org, contact your facilitator

 ### Install Bosh